BriefRobotics/sketchbot/docs/intermediate.md

 ![Square redefinition](media/square_redef.png)

 The pretty pattern we made with squares still works with this new definition of `square`.
 This is an important point.
 Any sketch using the definition shouldn't know or care how it works.
+You should be free to change the _internals_ without breaking things.

 This idea of making rough sketches (so to speak) and then continually refactoring as you add abstractions and discover more succinct ways of describing what you want is one of the great joys of programming.